ajakaja/ajakaja.github.io/_posts/2024-02-28-geometric-algebra.md

 $$\b{a} \^ \b{b} = \frac{1}{2}(ab - ba)$$

-This construction is appealing to people who came from physics because, again, their first exposure to exterior algebra was often in the form of Pauli matrices and Gamma matrices.
+This construction is appealing to people who came from particle physics because, again, their first exposure to exterior algebra was probably in the form of Pauli matrices (which show up in the quantum mechanics of a non-relativistic electron) and Gamma matrices (which show up in the [Dirac Equation](https://en.wikipedia.org/wiki/Dirac_equation) for relativistic electrons and positrons).

 The gamma matrices, famously, have their symmetric product equal to the (Minkowski) metric $$\eta^{\mu \nu} = \text{diag}(1, -1, -1, -1)$$:

 $$\{ \gamma^\mu, \gamma^\nu \} = \gamma^\mu \gamma^\nu + \gamma^\nu \gamma^\mu = 2 \eta^{\mu \nu}$$